MTV Cribs: History

+Revival

 The show was revived again for MTV as a short-form series with new episodes on Snapchat Discover beginning on June 3, 2017 with new episodes every Saturday for a number of weeks and the first episode featuring DJ Steve Aoki in his Las Vegas home.
 The revival was announced in April 2016 under former MTV president Sean Atkins.
 The first season was the highest rated premiere for a Snapchat Show ever and a second-season premiered mid-2018.

 On July 14, 2021, it was announced that the show would be revived and include the homes of Martha Stewart, Big Sean, Rick Ross, Snooki, and other stars.
 It premiered on August 11 of that year and Pak returned as narrator.
 Season 19 aired on October 27, 2022.

 Show format

 Producers decided not to include a host to make the show feel more intimate.
 Each 30-minute; documentary-style episodes begins with the celebrity opening the front door, introducing themselves, and saying, "welcome to my crib."

 A steadicam follows the celebrity through the home and takes frequent close-ups to make the viewer feel like they are walking through the home themselves.